decentraland/adr/RFC/RFC-14-p2p-adapter.md

 ```

-### 2. Each peer report its connections to the routing service
+### 2. Each peer reports its connections to the routing service

 ```mermaid
 sequenceDiagram